ccb-hms/Spatial-Workshop/README.md

 ### Access JupyterLab

 - JupyterLab will open automatically in your browser
-- Start with Notebook 1 in the file browser
+- Browse the notebooks in the file browser and run them in any order

 ## 🚀 During the Workshop